RudiCamilleri/mita/README.md

 	//Marks order #12 for contract #123 as cancelled TenderLogic.CallWrite("cancelOrder", ContractUtil.Utc, 123, 12, true).Await();

+**PS: For final deployment into the public Ethereum blockchain, it is recommended to use the Remix IDE as it is the simplest and most reliable way to deploy.**

 ## Appendix

-PS: The best way to use the CallRead<T> function would be to give it a C# type that corresponds with the expected return type of the function in the smart contract, similar to this format:
+The best way to use the CallRead<T> function would be to give it a C# type that corresponds with the expected return type of the function in the smart contract, similar to this format:

      TenderData.CallRead<BigInteger>("getSmallServerPrice", 123);